-As one of the leading causes of accidents leading to injury and death, distracted driving isn't just dangerous — it’s also illegal.
+As one of the leading causes of collisions leading to injury and death, distracted driving isn't just dangerous — it’s also illegal.
 Many states have implemented driving laws to target a wide range of distractions behind the wheel.

 In some states, writing and reading texts, e-mails and instant messages is illegal.
 Other states prohibit drivers under a certain age from using any handheld device while driving, and many states have extended the rules to prohibit all kinds of hands-free interactions.

 All this isn’t to say that drivers should give up the conveniences of in-dash navigation and infotainment.
-The AAA researchers also found that most systems could easily be made safer by following federal recommendations such as locking out the ability to program an in-dash navigation system while the car is in motion.
+The AAA researchers also found that most systems could easily be made safer by following federal recommendations such as locking out the ability to program an in-dash navigation system while the car is moving.

 Keep Your Eyes Moving®

 The best line of defense against these distractions is to have drivers who are well trained behind the wheel.
 They also need to be disciplined enough to concentrate on the road and tune out all the possible diversions inside the vehicle.

 Key Three of Smith5Keys® – Keep Your Eyes Moving® – speaks directly to the dangers of distracted driving.

 While driving, it's imperative that drivers stay focused on the road.
 One way for them to do this is to always keep their eyes moving.
 Scan the roadway — don’t stare.
 By shifting their eyes every two seconds —and checking their mirrors every five to eight seconds — drivers are able to stay more aware of their surroundings and are better equipped to fight fatigue and remain alert.

 Research shows that any repetitive motion can send a person into a trance, which is especially dangerous behind the wheel.
 Consistent eye movement prevents the body from entering a trance state and keeps drivers alert to the conditions ahead — including the movements of other drivers.